Puquios/bookclub-foundry/README.md

 # BookClub with CF delivery pipeline
+# Status
+Currently being updated to use the new Language Translation APIS from Watson.

 # Try me
 Before you start get API keys for external services.
 You will update the secure properties on the Deploy Stage of the generated pipeline.